bmezaris/RetargetVid/README.md

 ## Citations

-If you use any of this repository contents, please cite the following work:
+If you use any of this repository contents, please cite the following works:
 ```
 @inproceedings{kapost2021afast,
 title={A fast smart-cropping method and dataset for video retargeting},
 author={Apostolidis, Konstantinos and Mezaris, Vasileios},
-booktitle={2021 IEEE International Conference on Image Processing (ICIP)},
+booktitle={Proc.
+2021 IEEE International Conference on Image Processing (ICIP)},
 year={2021},
 organization={IEEE}
 }

+@inproceedings{kapost2021webservice,
+title={A Web Service for Video Smart-Cropping},
+author={Apostolidis, Konstantinos and Mezaris, Vasileios},
+booktitle={Proc.
+2021 IEEE Int.
+Symposium on Multimedia (ISM)},
+year={2021},
+organization={IEEE}
+}
 ```

-The full text of our above-referenced paper can be found here: [https://doi.org/10.1109/ICIP42928.2021.9506390](https://doi.org/10.1109/ICIP42928.2021.9506390)
+The full text of our above-referenced ICIP paper can be found here: [https://doi.org/10.1109/ICIP42928.2021.9506390](https://doi.org/10.1109/ICIP42928.2021.9506390)

 The original videos are taken from the [DHF1k](https://github.com/wenguanwang/DHF1K) dataset, which was introduced in the following work: